Michael345678910/Ultimate-Digimon-Classification-Tool/README.md

 Use the menu options:
 1. To input stats manually and predict the Ultimate status.
 2. To search for a Digimon by name and view the Ultimate status prediction.
-3. To access the team management menu (add, view, classify, clear).
+3. To access the Team Management Menu (add, view, classify, clear).
 0. To exit the application or go back to a menu.

 **For a more detailed and in-depth walkthrough of each of the menu options, please view the user_Guide.txt file and begin reading from the **Using the Main Application (`main.py`):** section.**